 Without getting into the economics of currency, some believe that centralized systems of currency are bad for society.
 They put tremendous power into the hands of a relatively small group of people – those who control the central bank or have influence over its policy – whose interests are often different from those of the working class.

-But there are many reasons why a central bank is important, an example being the Covid-19 pandemic of 2020.
-Around the world, central banks pumped money into economies to keep people afloat while the disease was contained.
-While the long-term effects of such a policy are yet to play out, it's hard to imagine where the world would have gone without this ability to simply "create" money and add it to the economy during hard times, something that is impossible to do with a cryptocurrency.
+But there are many reasons why a central bank is important, an example being the Covid-19 pandemic that has plagued the world for the past two-plus years.
+Central banks all around the world pumped money into economies to keep people afloat while the disease was contained.
+And while the long-term effects of such a policy are yet to play out, it’s hard to imagine where the world would have gone without this ability to simply “create” money and add it to the economy during hard times, something that is impossible to do with a cryptocurrency.

 It's impossible because the technology upon which Bitcoin relies – the blockchain – by design only creates new bitcoins at set intervals, and this process cannot be sped up in any way.
 The creation of new Bitcoins is slow and gradual, but it's also predictable.